FOSSEE/st-scripts/getting-started-with-for/script.rst

 .. #[Nishanth]: Show some examples of range without the step argument
                 May be give an exercise with negative numbers as arguments

+{{{ switch to next slide, problem statement of the next problem in solved exercises }}}

 Now, let us print all the odd numbers from 1 to 50.
+Pause here and try to solve the problem yourself.

 Let us do it in our IPython interpreter for ease of use.

-{{{ switch to next slide, problem statement of the next problem in solved exercises }}}

 {{{ switch focus to ipython interpreter }}}